 We know from the discoveries of archaeologists, anthropologists, researchers scientists who test DNA, as well as from pictures of our not-so-distant ancestors, that ALL races and cultures have the genetic blueprint for fully developed cranial and face shapes.

-So what interrupt and distorts the expression of our blueprint, resulting in some individuals with ‘shrinking face syndrome’ and some with healthy faces which allows for the full inhalation of oxygen though an unobstructed nasal passage and throat/airway?
+So what interrupts and distorts the expression of our blueprint, resulting in some individuals with ‘shrinking face syndrome’ and some with healthy faces which allows for the full inhalation of oxygen though an unobstructed nasal passage and throat/airway?

 I want to reiterate that this discussion is RELATED to beauty, but beauty, is not the focus.
 Beauty is merely what occurs when the body and cranium develop in the healthy manner which allows proper oxygenation, proper function of the glands and hormones in the body, etc. In addition to beauty — joy, positivity — and peace, result.

 The pictures above are available for anyone to see in Weston A. Price’s book “Nutrition & Physical Degeneration.”
-Hi book went out of print and was ‘lost’ for several decades before the Weston A. Price Foundation was formed and brought the book back to print.
+His book went out of print and was ‘lost’ for several decades before the Weston A. Price Foundation was formed and brought the book back to print.

 He found that the groups that were beginning to modernize their lifestyle and diets ingested 10 times less fat-soluble vitamins, 4 times less calcium, and 3.7 times less phosphorous.